bibleexchange/courses/_church-history/en/200_persecuted-church/persecuted-church.md

 Many were imprisoned for the sake of the Gospel during this period.
 It became against the Roman law to be a Christian.

-In AD 303 the Emperor Diocletian began the tenth and fiercest persecution of Christians that is called "The Great Persecution."
+In AD 303 the Emperor Diocletian began the fiercest persecution of Christians that is called "The Great Persecution."
 This was an attempt to remove Christianity from the face of the earth.
 It is said that Diocletian erected a pillar inscribed, "In honor of the extirpation of the Christian superstition."
 Many Christians were burned alive for their testimony.
 Christians were eaten by wild beasts in the arena.

 ## Causes of imperial persecutions